jrhel/ot-harjoitustyo/dokumentaatio/alustava määrittelydokumentti.md

 - The application must work on the Linux- & OSX desktop,
 - The application cannot be dependent on an internet connection to work,
 - All app data will be saved locally on device.
-- The app has to impement a database.
+- The app has to use a database.

 ## Future development